kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 #### `df.nunique()`

 ##### Description
-Returns an integer value, that gives the number of unique values in the data frame or of a subset of columns in the `df`.
+Returns an integer value that gives the number of unique values in the data frame or of a subset of columns in the `df`.
 It does not return the unique values themselves.